 A New Yorker can put their arm up in the street in Manhattan and flag down a taxi in a few minutes.
 Taxis are readily available because it’s a dense urban environment.
-But with a smart phone and an app like Uber or Lyft, anyone can experience the benefits of density without needing to live in it.
+But with a smart phone and an app like Uber or Lyft, anyone can find a ride fast and experience the benefits of density without needing to live in it.
 Furthermore, autonomous vehicles (AVs) — which will likely travel in highly-efficient packs via routes optimized for demand — could bring even more of the advantages of dense places to those that aren’t.
 Rohit Aggarwala, former director of NYC’s office of long-term planning and sustainability and now co-head of Sidewalk Labs, wonders whether autonomous vehicles will then be good for cities.
 Will they further reduce the relative benefits of city life?
 Will they even encourage sprawl?

 According to Aggarwala, who spoke at the American Planning Association (APA) annual meeting in New York City, there are six primary attributes of density — three positive efficiencies and three causes of “friction,” or disadvantages.
 On the positive side, high levels of density mean lower consumption of energy, water, and carbon on a per capita basis.
 “If you have less space, you consume less.”
 There is also higher asset utilization — less space and resources are wasted.
 There are easier physical interactions.
 With density, the number of unplanned interactions — so critical to everything from market and community development to finding friends and a life partner — increase.